-Nationally, influenza activity remains high and influenza A(H1N1) continues to be the most common influenza subtype circulating in Canada.
-This week, there were indications that influenza activity in British Columbia and Alberta decreased.
-In Ontario and Quebec, the increase in the laboratory detections slowed down after the large increase in the previous week.
+Nationally, influenza A(H1N1) remains the most common influenza subtype circulating in Canada.
+This week, influenza confirmations increased slightly with greater geographic spread.
+In British Columbia and Alberta, the laboratory detections of respiratory viruses including influenza decreased this week.
+However, in Ontario and Quebec, there was a large increase from the previous week, mostly due to detections of influenza A.